Posts

 Image

 I know of a tragedy for which no one cares...
 Where are the soft pears?
 I've looked in the grocery aisles and they're not there.
 I went to the market and saw one that looked promising.
-Only to sink my teeth into disappointment and watery toughness I've had my fair share of counterfeit pears That couldn't be trusted.
-When I was little, they were always around Now, it seemed they were nowhere to be found Were they an urban myth I have spent my entire life believing?
-Until I realised that soft pears are not something you buy You carry them home and wait for them to be ripe.
-The sweetest parts of life take time.
+Only to sink my teeth into disappointment and watery toughness.
+I've had my fair share of counterfeit pears That couldn't be trusted.
+When I was little, they were always around Now, it seems they are nowhere to be found Are they an urban myth I have spent my entire life believing?
+But there was a pear I had forgotten in my bag for a week To my surprise it was soft and sweet And I realised soft pears are not something you buy.
+You take them home and wait until they ripen.
+The sweetest things in life take time.

 I Know Why Men Stand Outside at Funerals

-It's a parallel that used to vex me.
+It's a picture that once vexed me.
 Women gathered in large groups, praying, cooking, serving tea with thinly sliced pieces of cake.
-Meanwhile, the men stood outside in idle clusters, appearing only when a large tray of food was required.
+Meanwhile, the men stood outside in idle clusters, appearing only to demand a large tray of food.
 I never quite understood that – why the burden of society fell on us.
 Were these big, strong men too mighty to make a cup of tea?
 Well, couldn't they at least sit down quietly as the visitors imparted words of comfort?
 I noted it in my journal one day: if I had a son, he would NOT be outside at times like these.
 He had to bear the burden too.
 He would certainly not sit like a prince waiting to be attended.
 This was what it meant to be human, I thought.
 If someone died, we showed up.
 We put aside our many comforts and lended our hands and shoulders.
 I felt very proud of my observation and decided to share it – often.
 At best, I was met with amusement, at worst, plain indifference.
 This is just the way things are.
-This only incited me ...
+That only incited me more....

 The Stars Have Never Made Me Feel Small